College of Education > Academics > Leadership, Language & Curriculum > Graduate Programs > Educational Leadership (EdD)

 The Educational Leadership doctoral program examines the human, organizational, political, social and technical systems of educational institutions.
-As a Doctor of Education you will be committed to socially just leadership and the transformation of education at the local, regional and national levels.
+With a doctorate in Educational Leadership (EdD) you’ll be committed to socially-just leadership and the transformation of education at the local, regional and national levels.

 The Archdiocese of Chicago is the country’s largest private school system, and Chicago Public Schools is the nation’s fourth-largest public school district.
 DePaul’s proximity gives you access to professional relationships as well as research and job opportunities.